shibayan/keyvault-acmebot/README.md

   - Webhook destination URL (optional, Slack and Microsoft Teams are recommended)

 ### 3. Enabling App Service Authentication

+You must enable Authentication on the Function App that is deployed as part of this application.

 Open the Azure Portal, navigate to the `Authentication / Authorization` menu of the deployed Function App and enable App Service authentication.
 Select the `Login with Azure Active Directory` as the action to perform if the request is not authenticated.
 We recommend using Azure Active Directory as your authentication provider, but it works with other providers as well, although it's not supported.